quadsurf/react-curriculum/01-introduction-to-react.md

 ## Summary

 In this chapter, you were exposed to the fundamentals of developing React applications.
-React is a JavaScript library for building user interfaces that embraces the following concepts.
+React is a JavaScript library for building sophisticated user interfaces using the following concepts.

 1. A hierarchy of components that encapsulate presentation, state, and behavior.
 2. One-way data binding where only changes to state are immediately propagated to the user interface.